Mother of missing Kaneohe-based sailor vows to ‘turn over every rock and seashell’ to find him

 ADVERTISING

-A Kaneohe-based sailor remains missing for a fifth day, with his distraught but determined mother arriving Wednesday from California vowing to find her son.
+A Kaneohe-based sailor remained missing for a fifth day, with his distraught but determined mother arriving Wednesday from California vowing to find her son.

 But Palmer’s whereabouts are still unknown.